Resolving inconsistencies in Relativistic Thermodynamics with four-entropy and four-heat current

 We defined four-entropy as $S^{\mu}=s U^{\mu}= s (\gamma c, \gamma \vec{v})$.
 Assuming the entropy density $s$ is uniform in space and time, we now calculate the four-divergence of the four-entropy, which is given by,

-In the rest frame of the system, we have $s \neq 0$, $\gamma=1$, $\nabla \cdot \vec{v}=0$ and $\vec{a}=0$.
+In the rest frame of the system, we have $\gamma=1$, $\nabla \cdot \vec{v}=0$, and $\vec{a}=0$.
+We assume $s=$ constant in the rest frame of the system.
 Therefore, $\partial_{\mu} S^{\mu}=0$ in the rest frame of the system.
 The four-divergence of four-entropy in the primed frame must also equal zero.
 Thus, from \autoref{eq:generalized}, we have $\nabla \cdot (\gamma \vec{v})=-\gamma^3 \frac{\vec{v}\cdot\vec{a}}{c^2}$.
 This shows that the problematic dissipation term in the classical entropy evolution equation originates from the non-zero entropy flux $\nabla \cdot (\gamma s \vec{v})$ in the primed frame.
 Here, the entropy current density $s \vec{v}$ is scaled by a factor $\gamma$ in the moving frame, and the resulting entropy flux comes from the spatial derivative of the entropy current density.
 If the primed frame moves with an uniform velocity, then $\nabla \cdot (\gamma \vec{v})=0$, implying that there would be no entropy dissipation or generation in the primed frame due to the relative motion between the system and the observer.
 This conclusion also holds when $\vec{v}\cdot\vec{a}=0$, implying that there is no divergence of the entropy current density when the velocity and acceleration are orthogonal (as in circular motion).

 In classical thermodynamics, entropy flux is typically associated with processes such as heat conduction or particle diffusion.
 However, in a relativistic context, entropy flux includes an additional contribution due to the relative motion between the system and the observer.
 The dissipation term $\gamma^3\frac{\vec{v}\cdot\vec{a}}{c^2}$, which arises in the relativistic regime, stems from the time component of the four-divergence and is tied to the non-zero flux of entropy current density in the accelerating frames.
 The four-entropy formalism thus provides a consistent, Lorentz-invariant description of entropy flow, thereby avoiding unphysical outcomes like entropy dissipation or generation purely due to acceleration, while consistently upholding the second law.\\